New Restaurants and Cafés That Just Opened Around Northern Virginia — Your 2026 Dining Guide

 The Simon & Schar Bar JW Marriott, Reston Station Elevated Mid-Atlantic dining with tableside Duck à la Presse and one of the region's deepest bourbon programs.

-📅 Most Anticipated Openings Still to Come in 2026
+📅 Most Anticipated NoVA Restaurant Openings Coming in 2026

 The restaurant pipeline for the rest of 2026 is equally impressive.
 Several high-profile openings are generating significant anticipation across the region, and each one carries implications for the neighborhoods around it.